racCC/IShowSpeedAI/README.md

-# 🔥 IShowSpeedAI – Chat with the Wildest AI on the Internet!
+# 🐵IShowSpeedAI – Chat with the Wildest AI🔥 on the Internet!

 An interactive Streamlit chatbot that mimics the chaotic, high-energy personality of **IShowSpeed** – the GOAT of internet madness.
 Built for pure fun, memes, and hype.
 This isn't just a chatbot... it's a digital *stream explosion* 💥